Nine essential CV details ‒ and some that should be removed.

 This is where the aforementioned personal profile comes in.
-It is the modern replacement of the objective statement.
+It is the modern replacement of the personal statement on CVs.
 Learn more about how to make the most out of this overview of you.

 Prime offenders: religious affiliations, political affiliations, sporting affiliations